Luciana Guindani

-Luciana Guindani (July 27, 1937 - January 2, 2020) was an Italian sprint canoer who competed in the early 1960s.
-She finished seventh in the K-2 500 m event at the 1960 Summer Olympics in Rome.
+Luciana Guindani (July 27, 1937 in Cremona - January 2, 2020 in Cremona) was an Italian sprint canoer who competed in the early 1960s.
+She finished seventh in the K-2 500 m event at the 1960 Summer Olympics in Rome, in couple with Gabriella Cotta Ramusino.

+Guindani's father, Piero, was a cyclist and a car mechanic.
+She was married to fellow Cremonese canoer Giancarlo Cauzzi.